 - Don’t walk on the concrete or track with cleats.
 Concrete damages the studs, making them less sharp and less effective.
 Walking or running on the track with studs will damage the track.

 - Take care of them.
-Keep them as clean as you can without throwing them in the washer or dryer.
-Store them responsibly at room temperature, away from sunlight.
+Keep them clean without throwing them in the washer or dryer.
+Store them at room temperature, out of direct sunlight.
 Tie and untie them each time you put them on; don’t force your foot into the cleat with the shoelaces tied.

 - Have a backup pair.
 One should always have two pairs of cleats available, if possible.
 This is especially important if you train or play every day.
 Invest in a pair for practice and another pair for games.

-- When buying new cleats, break them in over the course of several training sessions.
-Ideally, these training sessions will be outside of your team’s official training sessions, so you have better control over the best practice for breaking in your new cleats.
+- When buying new cleats, break them in over several training sessions.
+Ideally, these training sessions will be outside of your team’s official training sessions, so you have better control over the best practices for breaking in your new cleats.

 Cleats Quotes and Sayings